UK to ‘double down’ on support for Ukraine as US backs missile use in Russia

 Downing Street said it would “not get into speculation” about Storm Shadow.

-The outgoing US president’s decision could see American long-range ATACMS missiles used initially in the Kursk region, where Ukrainian troops have launched an incursion into Russian territory and President Vladimir Putin has bolstered his defences with troops from North Korea.
+The outgoing US president’s decision could see American long-range ATACMS missiles used initially in the Kursk region, where Ukrainian troops have launched an incursion into Russian territory and Mr Putin has bolstered his defences with troops from North Korea.

-Downing Street said the UK Government wanted to put Ukraine in the “strongest possible position going into the winter to defend its sovereign territory”.

-A No 10 spokeswoman said support for Ukraine was “ironclad” but “we won’t get into speculation or a commentary on operational discussions”.

 Mr Zelensky has been lobbying western allies for permission to strike targets in Russian territory, arguing that he is effectively being forced to fight with his hands tied because he cannot hit the bases Mr Putin is using to launch air attacks against his country.